gracexuerwu/vanilla-weather-app/README.md

 ## General Information
-- The aim of this project was to get started with learning to design the a simple wireframe, the basics of bootstrap, how to use document query selectors, making api calls followed by displaying data.
+- The aim of this project was to create a app that generates the user's zodiac animal based on their birthday.
-- Provides live weather data from an API (https://openweathermap.org/api)
 <!-- - Provide general information about your project here.
 - What problem does it (intend to) solve?
 - What is the purpose of your project?